AI-Generated Content (AIGC) for Various Data Modalities: A Survey: Cross-Modality 3D Generation

-Although 3D skeleton poses efficiently represent 3D human poses, but they do not capture body shape and surface information.
-Therefore, methods have been developed to directly generate motion based on a 3D avatar, which can be a 3D mesh or various implicit representations such as dynamic NeRFs \cite{park2021nerfies,athar2022rignerf}.
-This increases the fidelity and realism of the synthesized motions as compared to using skeleton pose only.

-\textbf{Text-to-motion of 3D avatar.} Several works explore motion generation for 3D avatars conditioned on a text description.
-Some works (e.g., CLIP-Actor \cite{youwang2022clip}, AvatarCLIP \cite{hong2022avatarclip}, MotionCLIP \cite{tevet2022motionclip}) rely on the rich text and semantic knowledge of CLIP to generate animations based on text input.
-TBGAN \cite{canfes2023text} also leverages CLIP with a GAN-based generator to generate facial animations.

-\textbf{Speech-to-Head Motions.} Instead of generating full body motions, some works also focus on generating head and lip movements based on the given speech.
+\textit{Speech-to-3D Head Motion.} Instead of generating full body motions, some works also focus on generating head and lip movements based on the given speech.
 This is also known as ``talking head'' generation.
-Some earlier works explore RNNs \cite{son2017lip} and CNNs \cite{wiles2018x2face,jamaludin2019you} to directly synthesize videos with appropriate lip movements.
-Some works \cite{chen2019hierarchical,prajwal2020lip,das2020speech,zhou2021pose} also employ GANs to generate the lip movements in videos from audio more realistically.
+Some earlier works explore RNNs \cite{son2017lip} and CNNs \cite{wiles2018x2face} to directly synthesize videos with appropriate lip movements.
+Some works \cite{chen2019hierarchical,prajwal2020lip} also employ GANs to generate the lip movements in videos from audio more realistically.
 Some works directly perform animation on the 3D avatar heads.
 Karras et al. \cite{karras2017audio} propose a CNN architecture to learn to map audio inputs and an emotional state into a animations of a 3D head mesh.
-Several works \cite{suwajanakorn2017synthesizing,cudeiro2019capture,thies2020neural,song2022everybody} instead represent head movements with a head parametric model (i.e., a 3DMM).
+Several works \cite{suwajanakorn2017synthesizing,thies2020neural} instead represent head movements with a head parametric model (i.e., a 3DMM), and drive the parametric model with speech input.
 Recently, talking heads have also been synthesized via implicit representations.
 AD-NeRF \cite{guo2021ad} presents an approach to map the audio features to dynamic NeRFs, which is a more powerful and flexible representation that can freely adjust the deformations of the head and model the fine details such as teeth and hair.
-Subsequent works \cite{yao2022dfa,li2023one,ye2023geneface} further improve the fidelity and control over the head poses and expressions.
+Subsequent works further improve the fidelity \cite{ye2023geneface} of the head motions, or reduce the human data required as input for each identity \cite{li2023one}.